Skip to main content

 Keep the guest list low

 Even though you may want to invite your child’s entire class, it may not be realistic on a budget.
 Inviting your child’s closest friends ensures they have a great time, even with just a few people.
 By keeping the guest list low, you keep costs low, as well.
-When you’re going over birthday party ideas for an 8-year-old son or daughter at home, less is sometimes more.
+When you’re going over birthday party ideas for an 8-year-old daughter or son at home, less is sometimes more.

 Smiling child with birthday cake